Choosing an Office Chair: The Essentials

 - Height: Everyone using a chair should be able to adjust it not only so their feet sit flat on the floor, but so they can reach everything they need on their desk while their shoulders are relaxed, without hunching.

 - Backrest angle: It is important to be able to vary the angle of the backrest so it can provide appropriate lumbar support to different shapes and sizes of frame.
 The option to change angle also means people don’t have to sit in one position all day, reducing the risk of discomfort.

 - Seat angle: As with the backrest, adjusting the tilt in the seat of the chair allows for users to adopt different postures throughout the day.

 - Swivel: The reason most office chairs swivel is to support movement as you perform different tasks at your desk.
 You’d be amazed how easy it is to pull a muscle making seemingly innocuous movements from a seated position.

 The best office chairs don’t just let you vary seat height and backrest angles between a series of fixed positions.
-They also allow for some fluidity of movement.
+They also allow for floating movement.
 So, for example, if you sit forward and straighten your back, a good chair should automatically tilt forward to maintain support.
 If as the day wears on you find yourself sinking ever further backwards, your chair should again move with the pressure.